-To further align the interests of our executive officers with the interests of our stockholders and to further focus our executive officers on our long-term performance, we have historically granted equity compensation in the form of stock options.
+To further align the interests of our executive officers with the interests of our stockholders and to further focus our executive officers on our longterm performance, we have historically granted equity compensation in the form of stock options.
 In the year ended December 31, 2019, the Board of Directors awarded Messrs.
-Brunel, Hutton, and Ms. Harper Cowie stock options (Time-Vested Options) representing the right to purchase 270,000, 250,000, and 210,000 shares of our common stock, respectively, on a five-year vesting schedule.
-Two fifths (2/5) of the Time-Vested Options vest on the second anniversary of the vesting commencement date, with the remaining balance vesting in a series of thirty-six (36) successive equal monthly installments measured from the second anniversary of the vesting commencement date, subject to the award recipient's continued service through the applicable vesting date.
-In September 2020, the Board of Directors amended the Time-Vested Options such that twenty-one sixtieths (21/60) of the Time-Vested Options vest on the date that is twenty-one (21) months after the vesting commencement date, with the remaining balance vesting in a series of thirty-nine (39) successive equal monthly installments measured from such date.
+Brunel, Hutton, and Ms. Harper Cowie stock options representing the right to purchase 270,000, 250,000, and 210,000 shares of our common stock, respectively, on a five-year vesting schedule.
+Two-fifths (2/5) of these stock options vest on the second anniversary of the vesting commencement date, with the remaining balance vesting in a series of thirty-six (36) successive equal monthly installments measured from the second anniversary of the vesting commencement date, subject to the award recipient's continued employment through the applicable vesting date.
 In the year ended December 31, 2019, the Board of Directors also awarded Messrs.
-Brunel, Hutton, and Ms. Harper Cowie stock options (Performance-Vested Options) representing the right to purchase 160,000, 150,000, and 105,000 shares of our common stock, respectively, on a three-year vesting schedule subject to the achievement of applicable performance criteria.
-One third (1/3) of these Performance-Vested Options vest after each of the first (2019 Tranche), second (2020 Tranche) and third (2021 Tranche) anniversaries of the vesting commencement date, subject to the Company's achievement of recognized revenue of at least \$31 million, \$67 million and \$134 million for the years ended December 31, 2019, 2020 and 2021, respectively.
+Brunel, Hutton, and Ms. Harper Cowie stock options representing the right to purchase 160,000, 150,000, and 105,000 shares of our common stock, respectively, on a three-year vesting schedule subject to the achievement of applicable performance criteria.
+One-third (1/3) of these performance-based stock options vest after each of the first, second and third anniversaries of the vesting commencement date, subject to the Company's achievement of recognized revenue of at least \$31 million, \$67 million and \$134 million for the years ended December 31, 2019, 2020 and 2021, respectively.
 The Board of Directors has sole discretion to determine if the performance hurdles are met and to determine the vesting date, and shall make such determinations within 90 days after the end of the applicable fiscal year.
-In September 2020 and in light of the impact of the COVID-19 pandemic on the Company's operations and other considerations, the Board of Directors amended the Performance-Vested Options to provide that the performance hurdles for the 2020 Tranche and the 2021 Tranche are \$28.6 million and \$51.5 million, respectively.
-The Board of Directors retains ultimate discretion to determine whether such performance hurdles have been met, and at the time of the amendment believed that such achievement was uncertain.